"Internships" come in many different shapes and forms—for that reason, the word has varied meanings.

 How can I apply?
 For more information and to apply, visit Mind and Development Lab Summer Internship.

-- Society for Personality and Social Psychology Summer Program for Undergraduate Research - The SPSP Summer Program for Undergraduate Research (SPUR) was created to provide an intensive summer internship in the methods of social and personality psychology for undergraduates from under-represented ethnic groups.
+- Society for Personality and Social Psychology Summer Program for Undergraduate Research - The SPSP Summer Program for Undergraduate Research (SPUR) was created to provide an intensive summer internship in social and personality psychology methods for undergraduates from under-represented ethnic groups.
 Participating students conduct research and research-related activities full-time for 8 weeks.
-For more information on the program and to apply, visit the SPSP Summer Program for Undergraduate Research webpage.
+For more information on the program and apply, visit the SPSP Summer Program for Undergraduate Research webpage.

 - St. Joseph Medical Center: Visit the FHS website.

-- MultiCare Auburn location, Geriatric Psychiatric Center: apply online at: volunteer at MultiCare.
+- MultiCare Auburn location, Geriatric Psychiatric Center: apply online as a volunteer at MultiCare.

-- DCINTERNSHIPS.org is now accepting applications for spring, summer and fall 2018 programs.
-The Fund for American Studies (TFAS) sponsers semester and summer LIVE.
+- DCINTERNSHIPS.org is now accepting applications for spring, summer, and fall 2018 programs.
+The Fund for American Studies (TFAS) sponsors semester and summer LIVE.
 LEARN.
-INTERN. programs based in Washington, DC.
-Each program includes courses for transferable credit, a guaranteed internship placement, furnished housing, guest lectures and site briefings as well as professional development and networking events.
-For more information on these internships and on how to apply, visit DCINTERNSHIPS.org
+INTERN.
+Programs based in Washington, DC.
+Each program includes courses for transferable credit, a guaranteed internship placement, furnished housing, guest lectures, site briefings, and professional development and networking events.
+For more information on these internships and on how to apply, visit DCINTERNSHIPS.org.

 - City Internships: City Internships runs immersive career training programs for college students and recent graduates.
 They're designed to expand participants' horizons and get them job-ready.
-For each program, on top of hard and soft skill building at weekly career seminars, workshops and networking events, participants undertake an internship placement at one of their partner companies.
-Students and graduates develop real-world skills, build their professional network and fast-track their career.
+For each program, on top of hard and soft skill building at weekly career seminars, workshops, and networking events, participants undertake an internship placement at one of their partner companies.
+Students and graduates develop real-world skills, build their professional network, and fast-track their careers.